iotaledger/iota-wiki/docs/get-started/glossary.md

 - **Object (IOTA 2.0):** the most basic unit of information in the IOTA protocol.
 Each object has a type and size and contains data.
 - **Oracles:** Oracles are designed to build a secure bridge between the digital and physical worlds in a decentralized, permissionless way.
 They bring off-chain data to decentralized applications and smart contracts on the network.
 - **OTV (IOTA 2.0):** On Tangle Voting is the official name for the multiverse consensus described by Hans Moog.
 It is a new consensus mechanism that allows nodes to vote on conflicts directly by publishing a message to the tangle.
-- **OTVFPCS (IOTA 2.0):** On Tangle Voting with FPCS (Fast Probabilistic Consensus on a Set) is a mechanism for breaking metastability, which can be used in addition to OTV (On Tangle Voting).
-Generally, in IOTA2.0, reaching a high approval weight is the finality criteria.
-If the approval weight is high enough, the message / transaction is finalized.
-With OTVFPC the initial opinion is created with OTV, if after some time the opinions of the nodes are still split, for whatever reason, FPC is activated to break this metastable state.
-The finality of value transactions should be reached faster this way.

 ## P